htefera/MLSystemsQualityEvaluation/README.md

 4. [Deepchecks: Testing Machine Learning Models: ](https://deepchecks.com/)
     * We used deepchecks to evalaute data quality issues and model performance tests

+# Datasets Used for the Experimentation
+We used three popular classification datasets from Kaggle to evaluate the classification algorithms
+1. **Fashion MNIST Dataset**
+  *  The dataset consists of 60,000 training examples and 10,000 test examples of Zalando's article images.
+2. **Titanic Disaster Dataset**
+  *  The dataset describes the survival status of individual passengers as a result of the sinking of the Titanic in early 1912.
+3. **Pima Indian Diabetes Dataset**
+  * The dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
+It is used to determine whether or not a patient has diabetes, based on certain diagnostic measurements.
 ## Model Testing
 We took significant inspiration from model behavioral testing for NLP models, **Deepchecks**, a tool for assessing data and model quality, and **Drifter-ML**, a novel framework for performance testing of classification models